thiagomajesk/genesis/README.md

 #=> %Flammable{burning: true}
 ```

-This example demonstrates the core Genesis workflow: defining aspects with behavior, registering them, instantiating objects in a world, attaching aspects, and dispatching events to drive game logic.
+This example demonstrates the core Genesis workflow: defining components with behavior, registering them, instantiating entities in a world, attaching components, and dispatching events to drive game logic.

 ## Special Thanks ❤️

 A big thanks to both Brian Bucklew and Thomas Biskup for the inspiring talks.
-The Caves of Qud modding guides in particular was a great resource to see what this architecture would be capable of.
+The Caves of Qud modding guides in particular were a great resource to see what this architecture would be capable of.

 Special thanks to other ECS libraries that influenced the development of Genesis: